 Before starting, please make sure that you have a full backup of your entire site, or the database, at least.
-If you don’t have a daily backup, you can learn how to backup WordPress database from cPanel.
 What we’ll do is to rename the last theme or plugin that you’ve uploaded.

 That way, your WordPress theme functions will ignore your theme or plugin and make them deactivated.
 So, you can get access again to your site and use your first theme.
-This is a method that delete the them function and the site will be without an active theme.
+This is a method that deletes the theme function and the site will be without an active theme.

 Login to cPanel, and click on ”File Manager”, or any other nomination for your blog files editor.

 Then, open the ”wp-content” directory where your themes and plugins are located, as the below screenshot example.

 Next, select ”themes”, or ”plugins” depending on your exact problem to open the parent folder.